Course Outline

 Module 12: Creating Reusable Types and Assemblies

-In this module, you will learn how to consume existing assemblies using reflection, add additional metadata to types and type members using attributes, generate code at runtime using the Code Document Object Model (CodeDOM), and ensure that your assemblies are signed, versioned, and available to other applications using the global assembly cache (GAC).
+In this module, you will learn how to consume existing assemblies using reflection for government applications and add metadata to types and type members using attributes.
+You will also explore generating code at runtime using the Code Document Object Model (CodeDOM) and ensuring that your assemblies are signed, versioned, and available to other applications using the global assembly cache (GAC).

 Lessons